MinnPost/object-sync-for-salesforce/docs/extending-scheduling.md

 );
 ```

-This defines the `push` and `pull` classes as schedulable items, and sets the methods (`salesforce_push_sync_rest` and `salesforce_pull_process_records`) that run when the schedule events happen.
+This defines the `push` and `pull` classes as schedulable items, and sets the methods (`salesforce_push_sync` and `salesforce_pull_process_records`) that run when the schedule events happen.
 This is how the plugin sends data between the two systems at regular intervals, as documented in the [syncing setup](./syncing-setup.md) documentation.

 ## Hook